 You will receive a separate bill from the North Shore Water Reclamation District for sewage treatment and disposal.
 The City of Lake Forest water bill includes charges for the maintenance of the sewer lines from your home or business to the North Shore Water Reclamation District intercepting sewers.

 Public Safety Pension FeeTo increase public awareness of pension obligations, a portion of the funding required for police and fire pension costs is being funded by a Public Safety Pension Fee on the utility bill.
 The revenue generated by the fee will be added to police and fire pension property tax levy revenues to fund the police and fire pension costs.
-For a more detailed explanation, please click here.
+View more information about the Public Safety Pension Fee.

 Water Customer Charges (based on meter size)